What are scales?

 - What scales are

-- Why scales are important for guitarists
+- Why they are important for guitarists

 - The different types of scales

-- Step patterns and formulas
+- What are step patterns and scale degree formulas

 - Which scales guitarists should learn